cyrusimap/cyrus-imapd/docsrc/imap/download/installation/http/caldav.rst

        :start-after: startblob zoneinfo_db
        :end-before: endblob zoneinfo_db

-The Time Zone module allows Cyrus to function as a Time Zone Distribution Service (:rfc:`7808`), providing time zone data to client systems.
 This module stores time zone data in the ``zoneinfo/`` subdirectory of the Cyrus configuration directory (as specified by the ``configdir`` option).
 The data is indexed by a database whose location is specified by the ``zoneinfo_db_path`` option, using the format specified by the ``zoneinfo_db`` option.